ryterichard/Ch0nkyBear/README.md

 -   Persistence - RUN registry key
 -   Defense Evasion - UPX packer to obfuscate payload.

+### Stealer
+-   Chromium stealer steals passwords and cookies from the system
+-   Run make and then the created executable ./a.exe

 ### Database - PostgreSQL
 -   Clients: operators connected to the C2
     - Client can remotely execute commands on specific implants registered with the C2 server